Mahdi7s/LifeInEgg/README.md

 You can download the APK file here and play the game on your android device: https://github.com/Mahdi7s/LifeInEgg/raw/main/build/android/LifeInEgg.apk

-Also, you can play the web-based version with the link below:
+Also, you can play the web-based version with the link below:<br>
 https://mahdi7s.github.io/LifeInEgg/build/html5/index.html

 ![alt text](https://github.com/Mahdi7s/LifeInEgg/raw/main/screen_shots/5.jpg)